2022–23 Newcastle United F.C. season

-The 2022–23 season is the 130th season in the existence of Newcastle United and the club's sixth consecutive season in the Premier League.
-In addition to the league, they also competed in the FA Cup and EFL Cup, finishing as runners-up in the latter competition.
+The 2022–23 season was the 130th season in the existence of Newcastle United and the club's sixth consecutive season in the Premier League.
+In addition to the league, they also competed in the FA Cup and EFL Cup, exiting in the third round of the former and losing to Manchester United in the final of the latter.

+By finishing fourth in the Premier League standings, Newcastle qualified for the Champions League for the first time since the 2002–03 season.

 Staff

 Squad

-Players and squad numbers last updated on 17 March 2023.Appearances include all competitions.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
+Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.